KTheMan/UnKenny/README.md

 ### Global Configuration

 After enabling the module for a world, configure it in the global settings.
 Selecting a [Large Language Model](https://en.wikipedia.org/wiki/Large_language_model) is required.
 If you want to use one of OpenAI's models, you will also need to [set up and pay for an API key](https://blog.streamlit.io/beginners-guide-to-openai-api/).
 Note that different models may have different capabilties and also different usage costs.

+If you want to use Ollama models, you will need to set up the Ollama endpoint and API key.
+After configuring these, click the "Fetch Ollama Models" button to populate the models list with available Ollama models.

 The other parameters are set to reasonable defaults.